Ishtiyaq-Marzuq/powerbi-insurance-sentiment-deployment/README.md

 ### 1. Importing Data to MSSQL Server

-The initial phase of the project involved importing the insurance data into Microsoft SQL Server, which is a reliable and secure relational database management system.
-This step ensures that all the raw data is stored in an organized manner, allowing for efficient querying, data retrieval, and further analysis.
-The data is typically structured in tables, where each table holds a different type of information related to policies, claims, premiums, and customers.
-Importing data into MSSQL Server provides the necessary foundation for building a robust data analysis pipeline, and it enables the integration of Power BI to fetch data seamlessly.
+The first step of the project was to import the raw insurance dataset into an MSSQL Server database.
+This process involved connecting to the database, creating tables, and ensuring that the data was organized and properly structured.
+By storing the data in an MSSQL Server, the dataset became easily accessible for data analysis and reporting, allowing us to work with large datasets efficiently.
+The database connection was set up in Power BI, ensuring seamless integration and extraction of the data for further processing.

 ### 2. Loading Data to Power BI Desktop

-Once the data was successfully imported into the MSSQL Server, the next step was to load the data into Power BI Desktop.
-Power BI Desktop is a powerful tool for data transformation, visualization, and report creation.
-By connecting to the MSSQL Server through Power BI, the dataset was pulled into Power BI's environment, where data can be cleaned, transformed, and modeled to suit analytical needs.
-This step involved defining relationships between tables, transforming columns (e.g., creating new calculated fields or cleaning invalid data), and preparing the dataset for visualization.
+Once the insurance data was imported into MSSQL Server, the next step was to load it into Power BI Desktop.
+Power BI Desktop provides powerful data modeling capabilities, where users can connect to a variety of data sources, including SQL databases, Excel files, and online services.
+After loading the data into Power BI, various transformations and cleaning procedures were performed, including renaming columns, handling missing values, and creating relationships between tables.
+This step ensures that the data is well-structured and ready for visualization.

 ### 3. Visualizations

+Visualization is one of the key features of Power BI, allowing users to present data insights in an engaging and comprehensible way.
+Several types of visualizations were used in this project to represent different aspects of the insurance data:

 #### Table View & Data Profiling

-The first step in visualizing the data was to display it in a simple Table View to get an overview of the dataset.
-Data profiling was done to assess the quality of the data, check for missing values, inconsistencies, or outliers, and ensure that the data is ready for analysis.
-This process involves examining each field of the dataset to understand its structure and determine any required data transformations or cleaning before deeper analysis can take place.
+The first visualization technique was to display the raw data in a Table View.
+This helped in the initial understanding of the dataset, where users could view all individual data points in tabular format.
+Data profiling was done to identify data quality issues such as missing or incorrect values, ensuring the data is clean and consistent before further analysis.

 #### Adding Slicers & Text

-To enhance the interactivity of the report, slicers were added to the dashboard.
-Slicers are interactive filters that allow users to slice the data based on different parameters like policy type, customer location, or claim status.
-This empowers users to drill down into the data and explore different subsets of information dynamically.
-Additionally, text boxes were added to the report for labels and descriptions, helping to guide users through the dashboard and explain what each visualization represents, thereby improving the overall user experience.
+Slicers were added to the report to allow users to dynamically filter the data based on certain parameters, such as insurance type or policyholder demographics.
+These interactive filters make it easy for users to segment and explore different subsets of the data.
+Text visuals were also included to provide context and explanations of each visualization, making the report more user-friendly and informative.

 #### Adding Card Visuals

-Card visuals were used to display key metrics such as total policies, claims, premiums, and customer counts.
-These visuals help to highlight important KPIs (Key Performance Indicators) that provide a quick overview of the business's performance.
-By using card visuals, decision-makers can easily track significant numbers and assess the health of the business at a glance.
-This visual format is concise and focused, offering insight into metrics that directly influence strategic decisions.
+Card visuals were utilized to display key metrics, such as total premiums, number of policies, and claims.
+These simple yet effective visualizations help in summarizing large volumes of data into easy-to-understand numbers.
+Card visuals allow users to quickly grasp the most important metrics at a glance.

 #### Adding Donut Chart & Matrix Visual

-A Donut Chart was utilized to visually represent the distribution of different insurance categories, such as claims by type or premiums by policy.
-This chart provides a simple, intuitive view of how various parts of the business contribute to the whole.
-The Matrix Visual, on the other hand, was used for multi-dimensional analysis, showing data in a tabular form but allowing for hierarchies and drill-downs, making it easier to compare and analyze the data across different categories such as policy type, region, or age group.
+The Donut Chart was used to display categorical data, such as the distribution of policies across different types (e.g., life, health, and auto insurance).
+This chart type provides a clear representation of proportions.
+The Matrix Visual, on the other hand, was used for displaying multi-dimensional data, where rows and columns represent different categories, and the intersections display aggregated values.
+This was helpful for analyzing relationships between different factors, such as insurance type and claims status.

 #### Adding Multi Row Card & Ribbon Chart

-The Multi Row Card was added to display multiple pieces of information in a compact format.
-This is particularly useful for showcasing a list of related metrics for a specific dimension, such as a customer or policy.
-A Ribbon Chart was introduced to visualize trends over time, such as premium growth or claims frequency.
-The Ribbon Chart provides a clear view of how metrics change across periods, which is useful for identifying patterns and understanding the dynamics of insurance business operations.
+The Multi Row Card displayed several key metrics in a compact layout, allowing users to see multiple data points at once.
+The Ribbon Chart was employed to display trends over time, showing how values such as premiums or claims have changed over the course of several periods.
+This visual is particularly useful for identifying patterns and seasonality.

 #### Adding Bar & Line Chart

-Bar and Line Charts were used to track numerical trends over time or across various categories.
-Bar Charts are excellent for comparing different categories side by side, such as the number of claims by region or the total premiums by insurance type.
-Line Charts, on the other hand, were used to visualize changes in data over time, such as how claims frequency or revenue has evolved over the past years, helping stakeholders to identify trends and predict future outcomes.
+Bar and Line Charts were added to further analyze data trends over time or across categories.
+The Bar Chart helped to compare values across different categories, such as premiums by region or type of insurance, while the Line Chart allowed for tracking changes in key metrics like claims frequency or revenue over time.
+Both visualizations are essential for understanding trends and identifying potential opportunities or issues.

 ### 4. Create Power BI Account

-A Power BI account was created to facilitate collaboration and sharing of the reports.
-Power BI accounts are essential for using Power BI Service, which is the cloud-based version of Power BI that enables users to access reports from any device and share them with stakeholders.
-By creating an account, the project was set up to be shared with authorized users and collaborators, ensuring everyone involved can access the analysis and contribute to decision-making.
+To share and collaborate on the report, a Power BI account was created.
+The Power BI service allows for report sharing, collaboration, and remote access to reports.
+By creating an account, the project became accessible to other users, enabling stakeholders to view the insights and interact with the data remotely.

 ### 5. Publishing the Report to Power BI Service

-After the analysis was complete and the visuals were ready, the final step was to publish the report from Power BI Desktop to Power BI Service.
-Publishing makes the report accessible to other users via a web browser or mobile device.
-The report is hosted on the Power BI cloud platform, where it can be shared with team members, clients, or stakeholders, allowing for real-time collaboration and discussions around the insights presented in the report.
+After creating the visualizations in Power BI Desktop, the next step was to publish the report to Power BI Service.
+This cloud-based service allows users to share reports with others, access reports on any device, and schedule automatic data refreshes.
+Publishing the report to Power BI Service made it accessible to stakeholders and provided a platform for collaboration.

 ### 6. Creating a Workspace

-In Power BI Service, a workspace was created to organize and manage the reports and datasets.
-Workspaces serve as containers that group together related reports, dashboards, and datasets.
-This allows for better organization and control over who has access to the data.
-By creating a workspace, you can assign specific roles and permissions to different users, ensuring that sensitive information is only accessible by authorized personnel.
+A workspace was created in Power BI Service to organize the reports, datasets, and dashboards related to this project.
+A workspace acts as a container where all project files can be stored, and permissions can be managed.
+In this workspace, team members can collaborate, view reports, and track changes in a centralized location.

 ### 7. Scheduling Data Refresh

-To ensure that the data remains up-to-date, a data refresh schedule was set up in Power BI Service.
-This feature automatically refreshes the dataset at predefined intervals, such as daily or weekly.
-Scheduled refresh ensures that the report always reflects the latest data without manual intervention, keeping decision-makers informed with real-time or near-real-time insights.
+To ensure the reports always reflect the most up-to-date data, scheduling data refreshes was essential.
+This feature allows reports to automatically pull the latest data from the source, ensuring accuracy and reducing the need for manual updates.
+Scheduling refreshes helps maintain data integrity and ensures that stakeholders always see the latest available information.

 ### 8. Drill Through Filters

-Drill Through Filters were added to allow users to click on specific data points within the report and navigate to a more detailed analysis of that particular data.
-For example, a user can click on a region in a map and view more detailed metrics, such as claims frequency, premium revenue, and customer demographics specific to that region.
-This feature enhances the report’s interactivity and allows users to explore the data in-depth without leaving the report.
+Drill Through Filters were implemented to allow users to right-click on a specific data point and navigate to a detailed report.
+This feature enables a deeper analysis of specific subsets of data, making it easier to explore the information in greater detail.
+For example, users could drill through to see detailed claim information by selecting a particular policy type or claim status.

 ### 9. Testing Scheduled Refresh & Updating Report

-After setting up the data refresh, the process was tested to ensure that the reports were updating as
+After configuring the scheduled refresh, it was crucial to test the functionality to ensure that the reports were being updated correctly.
+The scheduled refresh was tested by monitoring the report updates at regular intervals and verifying that the data matched the latest available information.
+Additionally, any changes made to the report were validated to confirm that updates appeared as expected.

+### 10. Creating & Testing Roles in Power BI Desktop

+Roles were created in Power BI Desktop to define user access levels for the report.
+This step ensures that different users have appropriate access to different parts of the data based on their role in the organization.
+Testing the roles helped confirm that users with different permissions could only access the data they were authorized to view.

+### 11. Implementing Row-Level Security (RLS)

+Row-Level Security (RLS) was implemented to restrict access to data at the row level.
+This security feature ensures that users only see the data relevant to them, based on predefined rules.
+For example, an insurance agent might only see the policies related to their region or department.
+RLS is crucial for protecting sensitive data and maintaining privacy within the report.

+### 12. Sentiment Analysis in Power Query

+Sentiment analysis was performed using Power Query to analyze customer feedback or policyholder comments.
+By extracting sentiment from text fields such as claims descriptions, we were able to classify them as positive, negative, or neutral.
+This added an extra layer of analysis, allowing stakeholders to understand the emotional tone of feedback and better respond to customer needs.

+### 13. Deployment into Workspace

+Finally, after testing and refining the report, it was deployed into the Power BI workspace.
+This deployment made the report accessible to authorized users and ensured that the report was ready for production use.
+By deploying the report, it became part of the organization's shared knowledge base, enabling easy access to key insights for decision-making.

+---

+## Conclusion

+This project showcases how Power BI can be used to perform detailed insurance data analysis and create visually appealing reports.